 The Petrochemical Heritage Award recognizes those whose contributions to public understanding are noteworthy, who have displayed significant entrepreneurship in the petrochemical profession or industry, and who have been active in philanthropic and/or communal affairs.
 It is presented with the Founders Club each year at the International Petrochemical Conference, held by the American Fuel and Petrochemical Manufacturers.

-Gary K. Adams, former president and CEO of CMAI, will receive the 22nd annual Petrochemical Heritage Award on March 26, 2018, at the Grand Hyatt San Antonio in San Antonio, Texas.
-The award will be presented at the 2018 International Petrochemical Conference hosted by the American Fuel and Petrochemical Manufacturers (AFPM).
+James Chao, chair of the Westlake Chemical Corporation and the Westlake Chemical Partners LP Board of Directors, and Albert Chao, president, CEO, and a director of Westlake Chemical Corporation and Westlake Chemical Partners LP, will receive the 23rd annual Petrochemical Heritage Award on March 25, 2019, at the Grand Hyatt San Antonio in San Antonio, Texas.
+The award will be presented at the 2019 International Petrochemical Conference hosted by the American Fuel and Petrochemical Manufacturers (AFPM).

 Previous Winners of the Petrochemical Heritage Award

 - David Weidman (2017)

 - Raj Gupta (2011)

 - Hiromasa Yonekura (2010)